hypered/prototyping/README.md

 The `PROTOTYPE_DB` is used by the `prototype.hs` script.
 Currently the `Makefile` assumes it is `prototype.db` though.

+The `NIX_PATH` environment variable, placed before `use_nix`, is taken into account, and it matches what is used by the GitHub workflow.

 The following command should be enough to generate a complete `_site/` directory that can be served with something like Nginx or Browser Sync.